 e.g. glass straw instead of plastic straw or buying a used but still high quality sweater

 Borrowing things instead of buying new.

 Another important basic rule is borrowing.
-By borrowing things, you save money in a sustainable way and don't have them lying unused in the corner of your room after two weeks.
+By borrowing things, you save money in a sustainable way and don't have them lying unused in the corner of your room after just two weeks.
 You borrow things when you need them and return them when you don't need them.
-Likewise, you lend some of the things in your possession to others yourself when you don't need them.
+In the same way, you also lend some of the things in your possession to others when you don't need them.
 This avoids waste and conserves natural resources.

 e.g. using a car via car sharing or borrowing a suit instead of buying a new one

 Modify products so that they do not produce waste.